mayank4015/JKTech-backend/README.md

 # JKTech Backend API

-A production-ready NestJS backend application with TypeScript, Prisma ORM, PostgreSQL, comprehensive logging, authentication, and enterprise-grade architecture patterns.
+A production-ready NestJS backend application for the JKTech document processing and Q&A system.
+Built with TypeScript, Prisma ORM, PostgreSQL, comprehensive logging, authentication, and enterprise-grade architecture patterns.

 ## Features